Top Ten Friends for Easy Homemade Blueberry Sauce:

 - ½ teaspoon vanilla

 - Place 1½ cups blueberries in a small saucepan.
-Cover with water and add sugar.
+Cover with water and add sugar and vanilla.
 Heat over medium-high heat until mixture comes to a low boil and blueberries just start to break apart.

 - Add dissolved cornstarch to saucepan and bring mixture to a rolling boil.
 Turn heat down and simmer on low heat for 2-3 minutes, or until sauce reaches desired consistency.
 Add water, one tablespoon at a time, if the sauce gets too thick.